Academic Catalog and Handbooks

 EXHS 306 Biomechanics (4 Credits)

-In this course, students will explore, integrate, and apply basic mechanical principles that influence human motion in everyday life.
-Concepts that will be discussed during this course include force and torque (kinetics), linear and angular motion (kinematics), and mechanical characteristics of some biological tissue.
-Students will also access, read, and evaluate primary research and then synthesi findings to arrive at evidence-based decisions.
+In this course, students will learn, integrate, and apply basic mechanical principles that influence human motion in sport, exercise, and everyday life.
+Concepts that will be discussed during this course include force and torque (kinetics), linear and angular motion (kinematics), and mechanical characteristics of some biological tissues.
+Students will also access, read, and evaluate primary research and then synthesize findings to arrive at evidence-based decisions.
 The laboratory component of the course will emphasize analytical thinking and problem-solving skills through the qualitative and quantitative assessment of human movement.
+Spring.

 Prerequisites: EXHS 111 and (EXHS 379A or EXHS 379B) and (EXHS 210 or BIOL 325